jmwamser/EncounterTheCross/readme.md

 ### Database
 This setup will require MySQL V8.
 You can run this externally where ever you want or follow the [Docker & Docker-Compose](#Docker--Docker-Compose) steps below.

+#### Support Multiple Database Types
+!!TODO!!
+Follow the steps [here](https://dev.to/rafaelberaldo/symfony-doctrine-migrations-for-multiple-databases-drivers-1a07) to support more than 1 database type

 #### Initial Setup Steps
 Follow these steps to set up the database for the first time, if it has not already been created.